kunalg123/finalSubmissionFormat/README.md

   <img width="500" height="400" src="/Images/N/bjt.png">
 </p>

+## Modification to the Technology File

+To ensure that the Vertical Parasitic PNP BJT was recognized and extracted correctly, the line below was added to the Technology File.

+ **device bjt PNP nwell,nsc/a,nsd pdiff,pdc/a pwell,space/w,psc/a,psd **

 ## Bandgap Performance Parameters [Post-Layout]

 | Parameter| Description| Min | Type | Max | Unit | Condition |